English Language & Literature

-Bolingbroke pupils begin their GCSEs at an exciting time – the launch of the new English Literature and English Language GCSE.
-The rigorous new specifications have a key focus on ensuring pupils are able to independently analyse texts and write with both flare and technical accuracy.
+|Introduction||The rigorous English Literature and English Language GCSE specifications have a key focus on ensuring pupils are able to independently analyse texts and write with both flare and technical accuracy.

 In preparation for the English Literature GCSE pupils will study a wide range of British literature, including a text from the Literary Heritage, a modern novel, a themed collection of poetry and a Shakespearean play.

-In English Language lessons, pupils will study 20th century fiction and non-fiction texts such as diaries, newspaper articles, journals and biographies from the 18th – 21st century on a range of themes including education, power, travel and entertainment In addition, pupils will also be creating their own fiction and non-fiction writing on these themes, among others.
+In English Language lessons, pupils will study 20th century fiction and non-fiction texts, such as diaries, newspaper articles, journals and biographies from the 18th – 21st century on a range of themes such as education, power, travel and entertainment In addition, pupils will also be creating their own fiction and non-fiction writing on these themes, among others.
 Pupils’ speaking and listening skills will be assessed through their study of English Language in order for them to gain an additional qualification demonstrating their effective communication skills.

 |Exam Board and Specification||AQA English Literature & English Language|

-|Key areas of content||
+|Key areas of content|| English Literature

-|Assessment arrangements||Pupils will sit 4 terminal exams, two for each GCSE and each lasting 1 hour and 45 minutes.
+|Assessment arrangements||Pupils will sit four terminal exams, two for each GCSE and each lasting 1 hour and 45 minutes.

 Most pupils will have a different teacher for English Language and English Literature.

-Please see AQA website for the full English Literature and Language specifications:
+|Textbooks, websites and other relevant material|| Please see AQA website for the full English Literature and Language specifications:

-As this is a new specification there are no specific websites designed to support your studies at this stage.
 The websites below will aid your study for your literature texts: